 With Mint’s program, you can see a complete financial portrait, giving you the bigger picture of your finances so you know how best to manage them.
 You can also set up special notifications so you never miss a bill and regularly monitor any subscriptions you may have.
 You can even receive a notification if any of your regular subscriptions increase in cost.

 With the ability to create custom budgets, you can track and improve overall spending and debt.
-It’s also free, since it makes its money from partners instead.
+It’s also free, because it makes its money from partners instead.

 - Best for: Financial newcomers

 - Cost: Free

 8. You Need a Budget

 You Need a Budget (YNAB) allows you to set up a budget and track your expenses.
 The way it works is you assign the money currently in your bank account to different categories of your budget.
 Setting your savings targets in this way helps you stick to your spending plans.
 Every dollar in your account is accounted for and assigned a job.